rensandao/CarND-Term1-P4-Advanced_lane_finding-Wei/README.md

 ### Pipeline (single images)

 #### 1. Provide an example of a distortion-corrected image.

+Using chessboard image, we firstly obtained two main parameters which were objpoints and imgpoints.
+So we

 To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
 ![alt text][image2]